luckman212/jmap-backup/README.md

 ## Environment Variables

 - Export `JMAP_DEBUG` to `True` to see additional debugging info printed to the console.
-This was used e.g. in the sample Docker config above.
 - You can export `NOT_BEFORE` to override the default of `2000-01-01` or whatever date is specified in the config file

 ## Good luck